mpaillacar/mpaillacar-almonacid.github.io/_pages/about.md

 Before joining UCL, I was an Economic Analyst at the Economic Research Area of the [Central Bank of Chile](https://portalbiblioteca.bcentral.cl/en/web/banco-central/).

 ------
-**Research Interests**: Macro-Finance, Corporate Finance, Asset Pricing.
+**Research Interests**: Macro-Finance, Asset Pricing, Corporate Finance.